-The Chairman thanked the officer for the report.
+The Chairman thanked the Strategy and Policy Development Manager for the update on the SEND Action Plan.

-- (1) that the panel receive the update on the SEND Action Plan and the initial response to the LGA recommendations; - (2) that the panel consider the highlights and risks identified; - (3) that the panel identify any responses necessary via the Chairman of the Panel (who sits on the SEND Programme Board) - (4) that the Interim Assistant Director, Children's Support and Safeguarding provide an update to Members on Home to School Transport
+- (1) that the panel receive the update on the SEND Action Plan and the initial response to the LGA recommendations; - (2) that the panel consider the highlights and risks identified;

+- (3) that the panel identify any responses necessary via the Chairman of the Panel (who sits on the SEND Programme Board) - (4) that the Interim Assistant Director, Children's Support and Safeguarding provide an update to Members on Home to School Transport by the end of March 2021.

-CAY SEND Presentation & Q&A Session (Agenda item 7) 22
+CAY SEND Presentation and Q&A Session - NHS representatives (Agenda ltem 7)